satanas/cards-client/README.md

 Then go to [http://localhost:8000](http://localhost:8000).
 Open two different tabs and play around.

-I'm thinking to add this files (client) into the same server code to server everything from one single place.
+I'm thinking to add these files (client) into the cards-server code to server everything from one single place.